 Table V shows the average worst case latency for a few DDR3 devices of different speed.
 The number of requestors is fixed at 4, row hit is 50% and store percentage is 20%.
 As the speed of DRAM devices becomes faster, our approach improves rapidly compared to AMC.
-For example, comparing 800D and 2133M devices, the worst case latency decreases by 39% using our approach (125.2ns to 90.35ns) while only by 14% for AMC (185ns to 163ns).
+For example, comparing 800D and 2133M devices, the worst case latency decreases by 35% using our approach (125.2ns to 92.85ns) while only by 14% for AMC (185ns to 163ns).
 This is because as clock frequency increases in memory devices, the difference in the latency between open and close requests is increasing.
 Therefore, close row policy becomes too pessimistic, while we argue that open row policy is better suited for current and future generations of memory devices.
-Finally, we fixed store percentage does not change the general trends discussed above.
+Finally, we fixed store percentage to 20% in our experiments but the effect of store percentage does not change the general trends discussed above.